Orient Shield 24 Signal Ops

-U.S. Army Spc.
-Damyron Orr and Sgt.
-Qadeera Maye, assigned to the 309th Expeditionary Signal Battalion-Enhanced (ESB-E), set up the Hawkeye III during Orient Shield 24 at Aibano Training Area, Japan, on July 19, 2024.
+U.S. Army Sgt.
+Qadeera Maye, a network communications systems specialist, assigned to the 309th Expeditionary Signal Battalion-Enhanced (ESB-E), sets up a Hawkeye III during Orient Shield 24 at Aibano Training Area, Japan, on July 19, 2024.

-Orient Shield aims to build strong partnerships and enhance joint operational skills between the U.S. Army and JGSDF forces through rigorous training and collaborative exercises.
+Training and readiness are essential to generating integrated deterrence in an increasingly complex regional security environment, and Orient Shield is an important sign of the collective strength of the U.S.-Japan Alliance.

 (U.S. Army Reserve photo by Pfc.
 Arianna Zavala, 210th MPAD)